CDCgov/phdi-azure/docs/execution-guide.md

 If you do not have sufficient access, please contact your organization's Azure administrator.

-## How to Use: Run an Hl7v2 vaccination message through the pipeline
+## How to Use: Run a successful Hl7v2 vaccination message through the pipeline

 <b>This how to guide is divided into 4 parts:</b>
 1. Accessing your Azure account